slipjfa/crud-auth/README.md

-# crud-auth
+# next-crud-auth
-Authentication system with simple functional CRUD on Next.js
+Authentication system with simple CRUD on Next.js.
+In progress.
+Google OAuth is already functional.